IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 **Pre-conditions**:

 The assumption is that systems share the information in an MHDS Environment.
 The national EHR of a patient has been maintained thanks to the implementation of an MHDS Registry and it is grouped by the Resource Notification Publisher/Resource Notification Broker.
 The systems share and retrieve the documents by implementing MHD Document Source and/or MHD Document Consumer.
+The Resource Notification Subscriber has implemented the ["Subscription Search"](#actor-options) and ["SubscriptionTopic Search"](#actor-options) options.

 **Main Flow**:

+1. During the first visit a document subscription is needed.
+The mobile DHR application needs to discover the SubscriptioTopic supported by the Resource Notification Broke in order to choose the parameter for the new subscription. ([ITI-118] Resource SubscriptionTopic Search)
-1. During the first visit, the mobile DHR application performs a folder subscription to the EHR, and therapy A is prescribed to Mr. Williams. ([ITI-110] Resource Subscription with the following criteria:
+2. At the end of the first visit, the mobile DHR application performs a folder subscription to the EHR, and therapy A is prescribed to Mr. Williams. ([ITI-110] Resource Subscription with the following criteria:
 "/List?patient=12345&code=folder" )
-2. After some days during an emergency a blood test analysis is performed on Mr. Williams and the medical record is produced on the national EHR. ([ITI-65] Provide Document Bundle).
+3. After some days during an emergency a blood test analysis is performed on Mr. Williams and the medical record is produced on the national EHR. ([ITI-65] Provide Document Bundle).
-3. The publication of this medical report generates a message to inform the broker regarding the new event. ([ITI-111] Resource Publish)
+4. The publication of this medical report generates a message to inform the broker regarding the new event. ([ITI-111] Resource Publish)
-4. A notification is sent to the DHR since the publication of the medical record generated an updated version of the folder in the EHR. ([ITI-112] MobResourceile Notify)
+5. A notification is sent to the DHR since the publication of the medical record generated an updated version of the folder in the EHR. ([ITI-112] MobResourceile Notify)
-5. When the DHR receives the notification, the mobile application will try to retrieve the resource by sending a Retrieve Document [ITI-68] to the ER system.
+6. When the DHR receives the notification, the mobile application will try to retrieve the resource by sending a Retrieve Document [ITI-68] to the ER system.
 The clinical data in the DHR is updated.
-6. After some days during the second visit, Dr. Rooney use the updated clinical data to adjust the therapy from A to B.
+7. After some days during the second visit, Dr. Rooney use the updated clinical data to adjust the therapy from A to B.
-7. After some days during an emergency event other analyses are performed on Mr. Williams and the medical record is produced on the national EHR. ([ITI-65] Provide Document Bundle).
+8. After some days during an emergency event other analyses are performed on Mr. Williams and the medical record is produced on the national EHR. ([ITI-65] Provide Document Bundle).
-8. The publication of this medical report generates a message to inform the broker regarding the new event. ([ITI-111] Resource Publish)
+9. The publication of this medical report generates a message to inform the broker regarding the new event. ([ITI-111] Resource Publish)
-9. A notification is sent to the DHR since the publication of the medical record generated an updated version of the folder in the EHR. ([ITI-112] Resource Notify)
+10. A notification is sent to the DHR since the publication of the medical record generated an updated version of the folder in the EHR. ([ITI-112] Resource Notify)
-10. When the DHR receives the notification, the mobile application will try to retrieve the resource by sending a Retrieve Document [ITI-68] to the ER system.
+11. When the DHR receives the notification, the mobile application will try to retrieve the resource by sending a Retrieve Document [ITI-68] to the ER system.
 The clinical data in the DHR is updated.
-11. During the third visit, the mobile DHR searches for the subscription performed on the folder present on the EHR. ([ITI-113] Resource Subscription Search)
+12. During the third visit, the mobile DHR searches for the subscription performed on the folder present on the EHR. ([ITI-113] Resource Subscription Search)
-12. The mobile DHR deletes the folder subscription. ([ITI-110] Resource Subscription.)
+13. The mobile DHR deletes the folder subscription. ([ITI-110] Resource Subscription.)

 #### 1:54.4.2.3 Use Case \#3: Document Subscription for Mobile Device in XDS on FHIR Environment